 Whichever method you use for the final send-off of your loved one, there are costs associated with it.
 If you are lucky, you will be able to pay for the services in cash giving you a chance to negotiate the costs.
 You need to do a cost comparison of the funeral homes around the area and find one which offers the most value for the amount of money they’re asking for.

 In other cases, you may need to take an emergency loan to help you through the funeral.
-There are a number of emergency loans available and you need to be very careful about the terms and conditions so that you do not find yourself in a bind when the funeral is over.
+There are a number of emergency loans available.
+You need to be very careful about the terms and conditions too.
+So that you do not find yourself in a bind when the funeral is over.

-You may also look for help from the community, crowdfunding, use your employer’s benefits, or if you are lucky, you have a life cover in place that will help you with the funeral costs.
+You may also look for help from the community, crowdfunding, or use your employer’s benefits.
+If you are lucky, you have a life cover in place that will help you with the funeral costs.

 Planning a funeral is a horrible, taxing experience that can play havoc with your emotions and finances.
 It pays to have a plan in place and if not, you may need to get some financial help either through a loan or the community.